 Wizz Air have various fare options including Basic, Wizz Go and Wizz Plus.
 The Basic fare is the cheapest but provides less benefits, whilst the Wizz Plus is the most comprehensive.

 These are some of the main budget airlines to consider.
 To get the best fares we recommend booking well in advance and also to avoid peak dates such as around school breaks.
 Other cheap ways to get around Europe includes using a bus service such as Flixbus, or using Trains.
+You can find and compare trains using a service such as Omio.

 If you’re ready to start booking then you can also use the widget below to search for connections.
 Once you get into the search results you should then adjust the filters either by budget or airline.